TERRORISM

 Vol. III, International Terrorism, 1969-1980.

-Constantinides views this as "one of the most complete and useful references available to researchers and scholars."
+Clark comment: Smith's bibliography totals about 10,000 entries, referenced by category and author; there are no annotations.
+To Constantinides, this is "one of the most complete and useful references available to researchers and scholars."
 Nonetheless, it still misses "important books or books on significant individuals."
+See also, Allen E. Warnke, "The Secret Wars: A Guide to Sources in English," American Journal of International Law 77 (Jul.
+1983): 717-718.

 Smith, R. Jeffrey.
 "State Dept. Concedes Errors in Terror Data."
 Washington Post, 10 Jun.
 2004, A17. [http://www.washingtonpost.com]

-The State Department's, Patterns of Global Terrorism, issued two months ago, suggested that the number of terrorist attacks around the globe "was at the lowest ebb in the past 34 years....
-[H]owever, the report was pilloried by academics, a lawmaker [Rep. Henry A. Waxman (D-CA)] and others.
-They said its math defied the reality of a steady growth in the number and significance of terrorist attacks in 2003, as well as the worst type of attacks spreading from just a few countries to at least 10."
-On 9 June 2004, "after reviewing the matter more carefully, the department formally conceded it made a few mistakes."
-Spokesman Adam Ereli said: "'We anticipate that a correction to the Patterns of Global Terrorism will be publicly issued as soon as possible.'"
+The State Department's, Patterns of Global Terrorism, issued two months ago, suggested that the number of terrorist attacks around the globe "was at the lowest ebb in the past 34 years."
+However, "the report was pilloried" by academics, Rep. Henry A. Waxman (D-CA), and others.
+They "said its math defied the reality of a steady growth in the number and significance of terrorist attacks in 2003, as well as the worst type of attacks spreading from just a few countries to at least 10."
+On 9 June 2004, "the department formally conceded it made a few mistakes."
+Spokesman Adam Ereli said: "'We anticipate that a correction ... will be publicly issued as soon as possible.'"

 U.S. Department of State.
-Patterns of Global Terrorism, [year].
+Patterns of Global Terrorism, [year (to 2003)].
 Washington, DC: yearly.

 With regard to the report issued for 2003, see R. Jeffrey Smith, "State Dept. Concedes Errors in Terror Data," Washington Post, 10 Jun.
-2004, A17. [http://www. washingtonpost.com]:
+2004, A17.

 The State Department's, Patterns of Global Terrorism, issued two months ago, suggested that the number of terrorist attacks around the globe "was at the lowest ebb in the past 34 years....
 [H]owever, the report was pilloried by academics, a lawmaker [Rep. Henry A. Waxman (D-CA)] and others.
 They said its math defied the reality of a steady growth in the number and significance of terrorist attacks in 2003, as well as the worst type of attacks spreading from just a few countries to at least 10."
 On 9 June 2004, "after reviewing the matter more carefully, the department formally conceded it made a few mistakes."
 Spokesman Adam Ereli said: 'We anticipate that a correction to the Patterns of Global Terrorism will be publicly issued as soon as possible.'"

 See also, Dan Eggen, "Powell Calls Report 'A Big Mistake'; State Dept., CIA Probe Terror Study," Washington Post, 14 Jun.
-2004, A13. [http://www.washingtonpost. com]:
+2004, A13.

 During appearances on Sunday talk shows on 13 June 2004, "Secretary of State Colin L. Powell said ... that a State Department report claiming a global decline in terrorist incidents last year was 'a big mistake,' but he said there was no intent to 'cook the books' for political purposes."